 - Divide batter evenly between cupcake liners, about 3 tablespoons for each cupcake.

 - Bake at 350°F for 14-16 minutes, baking times will vary by oven.
 Check the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Allow cupcakes to cool completely.

 - In a small bowl, combined pudding mix, and milk and whisk until the pudding mix is dissolved.
 Refrigerate for 10 minutes until the pudding is firm.

 - To make the homemade whipped cream, place a metal mixing bowl in the freezer for 10 minutes until it is completely cold.
-Whip the heavy cream on medium-high speed for several minutes until it’s starts to thicken .
+Whip the heavy cream at medium-high speed for several minutes until it starts to thicken.

-- For the topping, pipe the Cool Whip onto the cupcakes using a large open star tip and keep them refrigerated until you are ready to serve.
+- Pipe the Cool Whip onto the cupcakes using a large open star tip and keep them refrigerated until you are ready to serve.
 Remove the cupcakes from the refrigerator 15 minutes before serving and top with a fresh strawberry.

 You might also like: